aoussou/miscellaneous/README.md

-# miscellaneous
-Various snippets of Python codes
+Various snippets of Python codes.